We just celebrated the 45th anniversary of the Apollo 11 Moon landing.

 All of this is being made possible by exponential technologies.
 Ultimately we are demonetizing and democratizing access to space and near-Earth resources.

 If you’d like to learn more about how this is all happening, considering joining this year at Abundance 360.

 In the meantime, when you look up at the Moon at night, know that you and your children will actually have the opportunity to travel there one day soon.

 Every weekend I send out a “Tech Blog” like this one.
-If you want to sign up, go to www.AbundanceHub.com and sign up for this and my Abundance blogs.
+You can sign up for my Abundance blogs.
 And if you want my personal coaching on how to similarly drive industry breakthroughs, consider joining my Abundance 360 membership program for entrepreneurs.